filecoin-project/specs/src/algorithms/crypto/signatures.md

 To generate a signature for the [`Message`](data-structures.md#message) type, first serialize it, then hash the serialized bytes with blake2b-256.
 Then, take the 32 byte digest output the hash and compute the signature over it.
+**Note**: for each specific use of a signature scheme, it is recommended to use a domain separation tag to treat the hash function as an independent random oracle.
+These tags are indicated in the relevant places throughout the specs.

 ## Signature Types